hulu316/zoonado/README.rst

 License
 ~~~~~~~

-Lighthouse is licensed under the terms of the Apache license (2.0).
+Zoonado is licensed under the terms of the Apache license (2.0).
 See the
 LICENSE_ file for more details.